arendjr/PlainText/README.md

  * Clang 3.1 or higher, or GCC 4.7 or higher
  * Qt framework 4.7 or higher
  * Zlib development package

+If you are using Ubuntu Linux, you can use the following command to install the necessary dependencies:

+    sudo apt-get install libqt4-dev libz

 <a id="compiling"></a>
 ### Compiling ###